 Life coaching is practiced worldwide in various forms to assist people identifying their blocks in their lives, to gain clarity and focus in order to find their future paths, and take action towards a positive outcome.
 Life coaches help people from all walks of life to improve their well-being or to address a specific issue that may be holding them back so to progress in the future.

-Life coaches use practical, goal-oriented approaches to help people children from a position of disempowerment, confusion and stress in order to find clarity and action.
+A Life coach uses practical, goal-oriented approaches to help people children from a position of disempowerment, confusion and stress in order to find clarity and action.

 How A Life Coach Works:

-- They help your child set realistic goals
+- A Life coach helps your child set realistic goals

-- Create a space or an environment in which changes can occur
+- A Life coach creates a space or an environment in which changes can occur